aharonium/opensiddur.org/posts/HTML/prayers/solilunar/shabbat/motsei-shabbat/havdallah-prayers-for-the-holy-separations-by-trisha-arlin.html.md

 <body>
 Title: HAVDALLAH: Prayers for the Holy Separations, by Trisha Arlin<br />
 Primary contributor: trishaarlin<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=2026">http://opensiddur.org/?p=2026</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=2026">http://opensiddur.org/?p=2026</a>
 <p />
 <hr />